zubata88/mdgru/docs/how_to_use.rst

 are labelmaps for the test samples, this flag can be omitted, leading to an automatic evaluation using predefined metrics during the evaluation.

+The PyTorch backend can be used with --use_pytorch.

 Localization code
 -----------------